 My trainers arrived a few days later, and I was thrilled with my purchase.
 They were great trainers, very comfortable, and they looked great too.
 The upper was firm, and the sole very flexible to allow rolling of the foot over all surfaces.
 I’ve posted a pic below of my trainers.

 ARE BRITISH MADE TRAINERS MORE EXPENSIVE?

 To summarise, there are many benefits to buying British, and one of the main arguments against it is the cost issue.
 Almost every article you’ll read will tell you that the stuff we import from China is so much cheaper.

 However, a quick look around my local JDSports store tells a very different story.
 Nike Air VaporMax Evo retails for £190 in JD, that’s £30 more than the most expensive trainer at Walsh’s online store (Walsh V-Ripple £160).
 The Adidas Terrex running shoe costs £140 at JD, the equivalent trainer on Walsh’s website is £125.

-My point is, the price difference between buying British and Chinese isn’t as big as you might think.
+My point is the price difference between buying British, and Chinese isn’t as big as you might think.
 Don’t get me wrong; there will always be some small supplier in China that can knock out a cheap trainer for less money.
-But when it comes down to your well-known brands (Adidas, Nike, Reebok etc.), you’re not saving any money buying Chinese made trainers.
+But when it comes down to your well-known brands (Adidas, Nike, Reebok etc.), you’re not saving any money buying Chinese-made trainers.

 Knowing I’m supporting a small UK business rather than sending my money to countries with dubious human rights records has been good.
 So if you’re on the lookout for new trainers or sports shoes, it might be worth investing in quality English-made footwear like Norman Walsh.

-I have no relationship with Norman Walsh and I did not receive any money or merchandise for writing this article.
-I paid full price for my trainers from the company’s website.
+I have no relationship with Norman Walsh, and I did not receive any money or merchandise for writing this article.
+I paid the full price for my trainers from the company’s website.
 The links on this page are here to help other people, like me, who struggled to find an English-made trainer.